JBEI/media_compiler/README.md

 > **_Point of Contact:_**  Tad Ogorzalek.
 Tad knows all the details of Biolector use and Maintenence.
 For detailed use of the biolector please ask Tad and get training on how to use this machine correctly.

 1. Create 3 biological replicates of an overnight culture of the strain to be tested.

+    a.
+First create 4 culture tubes by adding 5mL of LB media with chloramphenicol to each tube.

+    b.
+In the first three tubes, innoculate with a single colony of the desired strain.
+Do this by touching a pipette tip to the colony of interest and then dropping it in the tube.
+In the fourth tube leave it as is as a negative control.

+    c.
+Incubate overnight in the 30 degree warm room in the case of pseudomonas putida.

 2. Innoculate the Adaptation plate With the completed overnight culture.
+Columns A and D are innoculated with replicate 1, Columns B and E are innoculated with replicate 2, and Columns C and F are innoculated with replicate 3.

 3. Cover the Biolector plate with a biolector plate seal.
 4. Put the plate in the biolector.
 5. **[very important!]** Edit the CombinatorialMediaTest Protocol so it has the same batch number as the plate.
 Failure to do this will result in incorrect calibration of optodes.